Akhtar (magazine)

 Akhtar (اختر, lit.
 'The Star') was a Persian-language periodical published in Constantinople, the capital of the Ottoman Empire, between 1876 and 1896.

 History and profile

-Akhtar was launched in 1876 following the suggestion of the Persian ambassador in Constantinople at that time, and was published until 1896.
+Akhtar was launched in 1876 following the suggestion of the Iranian ambassador in Constantinople at that time, and was published until 1896.
 Editor and director was Agha Mohammed Taher Tabrizi, and the editor in chief Mirza Mehdi Tabrizi (1839–1907) was the founder of the Khorshid Publishing House in Constantinople who later edited another magazine entitled Hekmat (1892–1912) in Cairo.
 Mirza Mohammad Ali Khan Kashani, founded the periodical Sorayya (1898–1900) which was later published in Cairo, also briefly worked for the journal.
 Akhtar was the first Persian magazine to be published outside Iran.